 1. Laws and Regulations

-There is no easy or one answer for this because each state will have its own laws and regulations, but before that, you have to get through the Fed’s mountain of red tape first.
-Uncle Sam is going to do a thorough background check on anyone planning to open a distillery, including your family.
-You got to be squeaky clean for this one.
-The questions won’t end there.
-They will want to know your business plan, the kind of security you plan on having, and what safeguards you’ll have against theft (i.e. the government doesn’t earn revenue off of stolen liquor).
-The person starting the distillery may even have to provide proof that they are indeed the ones opening it, and not doing it as a front for someone else.
+Each state has its own laws and regulations.
+But before you start managing your state regulations, you have to get through the federal mountain of red tape first.
+Expect a thorough background check on anyone planning to open a distillery, including your family.
+You have to be squeaky clean for this.
+The questions won’t end there either.
+They will want to know your business plan, the kind of security you plan on having, and what safeguards you’ll have against theft.
+The person starting the distillery may even have to provide proof that they are indeed the ones opening it and not serving as a front for someone else.

 States are a little

-In most parts of the US, a craft distillery is going to be forced to play the distribution game.
-In a nutshell, alcohol producers are not allowed to sell directly to retailers.
-The reason being is to prevent producer owned retailers from having an unfair competitive advantage.
-This had turned the nation’s distributors into powerful gatekeepers who can determine who gets to have a spot in the liquor market.
-This isn’t some corrupt cartel, but the distributors only have their own interests at heart.
-All you need to do is show them that there is a good market for your product.
-It can feel like the world’s most un-fun game sometimes, but it can be done.
+In most parts of the US, a craft distillery is going to be forced to play the three-tier distribution game.
+This means that alcohol producers are not allowed to sell directly to retailers.
+The reason is to prevent producer owned retailers from having an unfair competitive advantage.
+Since it's creation it has turned the nation’s distributors into powerful gatekeepers who can determine who gets to have a spot in the liquor market.
+The distributors really only have their own interests at heart.
+All you need to do is show them that there is a good market for your product and always sign a contract.